Multiple insurance providers offer these plans, but you must qualify for it.

 How Do Guaranteed Acceptance Life Insurance Policies Work?

-A guaranteed issue life insurance policy does not have an underwriting requirement.
-The application process does not require you to take an exam or answer questions about health or lifestyle.
+The application process does not require you to take an exam or answer questions.

 Sadly, some companies will lie and make it seem like you can get a policy with no questions and no waiting period.

-If there were a policy that was not underwritten and covered you immediately, every hospice patient would buy it.
+If there were a policy that had no underwriting and covered you immediately, every terminally ill person would buy it.

-The insurance company would be out of business within a month.
+The insurance company would be out of business within months.

 No Exam Vs. No Health Questions